 "Shared fault" refers to the situation in which more than one party is to blame for causing an accident.
 North Carolina is one of the few states that still follows the doctrine known (in legalese) as "contributory negligence."
 Under this extreme and often unfair rule, in a car accident case you are completely barred from recovering any compensation if you have any share of fault for the accident.

-This is important because not only does the contributory negligence rule bind North Carolina judges and juries (if your car accident case makes it to court), it will also guide a car insurance claims adjuster when he or she is evaluating your case.
+This is important because not only does the contributory negligence rule bind North Carolina judges and juries (if your car accident case makes it to court), it will also guide a car insurance claims adjuster when they're evaluating your case.
 A claims adjuster makes decisions based on what is likely to happen in court, so if it looks like you share any amount of blame or the accident, get ready for the adjuster to play hardball during settlement negotiations.

 Also keep in mind that since there is no empirical means of allocating fault, any assignment of liability will ultimately come down to your ability to negotiate with a claims adjuster or to persuade a judge or jury.

 An example will help explain how North Carolina's contributory negligence rule applies in real life.
 Let's say you're in a car accident where the other driver turned left directly in front of you, but it's also determined that you were driving seven miles per hour over the posted speed limit.
 After a civil trial, the jury determines that the other driver is 90% at fault, while the fact that you were speeding makes you 10% at fault.
 Under North Carolina's contributory negligence rules, you are barred from recovering anything at all from the other driver.
-Change those numbers to 99% and 1%, and you are still barred.
-Bottom line: While this antiquated rule is harsh and unforgiving, you will not recover unless the other driver is 100% at fault.
+Change those numbers to 99% and 1%, and you are still barred from recovering compensation under this harsh and antiquated rule.

 According to North Carolina General Statutes section 20-166.1, any driver involved in a "reportable accident" must immediately report the crash to law enforcement.
 North Carolina General Statutes section 20-4.01 defines a "reportable accident" as one that involves: